 | Portugal | 46,000 | Retirement, climate, tax benefits |

-Where Can Brits Live Abroad?
+Where Can UK Citizens Live Abroad?

 Easiest Countries for British Citizens to Relocate

-- United States: Work visas (H-1B, L-1), investor visas, and family-based immigration
+- United States: Work visas (H-1B, L-1), investor (E-2), family-based immigration

 Popular Destinations for British Expats